MaxiDOS/Roblox-FM-documentations/README.md

 |IgnoreForceField|boolean (true/false)| When a player spawn, he generally has a force field that make him/her invulnerable.
 If set to true, the player could be killed when he has the forcefield.
 |UpdateKillBricks|boolean (true/false)| In the script, a loop check if the killbrick collection changed and apply changes on parts.
 If this option is set to false, any change on the parts will be ignored.
 KillBricksDelay|number|The collection check loop repeat regulary.
 This option define the delay between each check.
 (Works only if UpdateKillBricks is set to true) **WARNING : IF THE NUMBER IS TOO LOW, THE GAME COULD EXPERIENCE MORE OR LESS SIGNIFICANT LAG**
-Tag|number|The tag to add to the killbricks
+Tag|string|The tag to add to the killbricks